Mathematics Placement Test

 Step 1: Prepare for Your Placement Test Using ALEKS®

-Before taking the math placement test at a campus Testing Center, students are encouraged to prepare by completing an initial assessment of up to 30 questions.
+Before taking the math placement test at a campus Testing Center, students are encouraged to complete an initial practice assessment of up to 30 questions.
 You can complete the initial assessment at a time and place convenient for you by logging in to ALEKS through your New Student or Student tab in my Tri-C Space.
-Choose Math Placement Prep & Learn (ALEKS) to get started!
+Choose Math Placement Prep & Learn (ALEKS) to get started.